AxonIQ/running-axon-server/local/6-tls-ee/README.md

-## Access control for Axon Server EE
+## TLS for Axon Server EE

-In this cluster a few new settings have been applied:
+In this cluster all three nodes have been configured with TLS enabled, and the names are changed to reflect the three certificates:

-* `axoniq.axonserver.accesscontrol.enabled` has been set to `true`, enabling access control,
-* `axoniq.axonserver.accesscontrol.internal-token` has been set to a random UUID, "`cf8d5032-4a43-491c-9fbf-f28247f63faf`".
-Ok, not too random actually, it is the same as the token for SE.
-You won't reuse it in production, right?
-* `logging.config` has been set to "`file:logback-spring.xml`", which forces the logging system to read the supplied logfile configuration.
+* `axoniq.axonserver.name` and `axoniq.axonserver.hostname` have been set to "`axonserver-1`" to "`axonserver-3`"

-The logging configuration in `logback-spring.xml` will cause the creation of two log files, one "normal" logfile named "`axonserver.log`", and a second one named "`axonserver-AUDIT.log`" for the audit log.
+* `axoniq.axonserver.domain` is set to a test domain, "megacorp.com".
+* Because we now have a domain set, the "`...autocluster.first`" setting needs a FQDN so it will match correctly.
+* The first group of SSL settings are for the HTTP port, and configure it with the PKCS12 keystore.
+* The second group of SSL settings are for the gRPC-ports, and configure the PEM key and certificate, as well as the (self-signed) CA certificate to validate the other nodes' certificates.

 As with "First Up EE", start node-1 with:
 ```bash